What Are IT Mapping Solutions?

 Key features include:

-- Cross-platform support: Runs on Windows, Linux, and macOS, with a consistent interface across platforms
+- Cross-platform support: Runs on Windows, Linux, and macOS with consistent management capabilities.

 Source: Fortra